What Is White Noise And Can It Help You Sleep?

 What is white noise useful for?

 Because white noise contains all audible frequencies, its most common use is to mask unwanted sounds.
-So who might find that useful?
+There are several situations where some people (though not all) might find that effect useful.

-White noise can be a blessing for light sleepers who are often disturbed by external sounds.
-If traffic noise or someone’s loud music is keeping you awake, white noise can effectively mask these irritating noises.
+White noise is sometimes helpful for light sleepers who are disturbed by external sounds.
+For example, if city sounds like traffic or someone’s loud music is keeping you awake, white noise can effectively mask these irritating noises.

-For this strategy to work, however, the white noise needs to be at a sufficient volume; otherwise, it will merely soften but not completely drown out other sounds.
+For this to work, however, the white noise needs to be at a sufficient volume.

-Another reason why white noise promotes sleep lies in the nature of our brain: it thrives on stimulation.
-Nightly noises tend to activate our brain, disrupting our rest.
-A consistent white noise serves as a satisfying stimulus, preventing overexcitement when sudden sounds occur at night.
+Another reason why white noise helps at nighttime lies in the nature of our brain: it thrives on stimulation.
+Sudden or variable noise at night can activate our brain, disrupting our rest.
+A consistent white noise makes it less likely our brain will be stimulated by other environmental sounds.

 If this sounds all too familiar, try experimenting with different types of white noise.
-If a low rumbling traffic noise is the problem, consider trying pink or brown noise, as they provide stronger resonance at lower frequencies.
+If rumbling traffic or distant car horns disturb your sleep, see if pink or brown noise helps block it out.

-Moreover, the womb isn’t a tranquil place, so babies are already habituated to a steady stream of noise.
-The hum of white noise can replicate the familiar sound of blood flow in the womb, thereby inducing a sense of comfort and calm.
+Moreover, the womb isn’t silent, so babies are already used to a constant source of noise.
+The hum of white noise may replicate the familiar sound of blood flow in the womb.

-3. Can help you concentrate – for a while
+3. It might help you concentrate – for a while

 While writing this article, I’ve been listening to pink noise constantly.
 I can hear the sound of traffic quite loudly from where I work, but the pink noise completely drowns it out.

-I find it’s very effective and I’m so used to the sound now that as soon as I put it on I feel focused, and it fades nicely into the background.
+I find it’s very effective and I’m so used to the sound now that as soon as I put it on I feel focused, and the pink fades nicely into the background.

 It’s also sometimes used by people who work in other kinds of noisy environments, such as manufacturing or where there’s a drone of technological devices.